mastodon/documentation/content/en/admin/config.md

 The name of the Redis Sentinel master to connect to.

-Please note that if you would like to use Redis Sentinel you also need to specify `CACHE_REDIS_SENTINEL_MASTER`.
+Please note that if you would like to use Redis Sentinel you also need to specify `CACHE_REDIS_SENTINELS`.

 **Version history:**\
 4.3.0 - added